-Estimated potentially mineable tonnes were tabulated for each deposit and arranged to support production scheduling.
-Table 1-4 shows the estimate of potentially mineable tonnes for the four deposits contributing to the updated PEA plant feed.
+Estimated Indicated and Inferred Mineral Resources in the conceptual mine plan were tabulated for each deposit and arranged to support production scheduling.
+Table 1-4 shows the estimate of Indicated and Inferred Mineral Resources in the conceptual mine plan for the four deposits contributing to the updated PEA plant feed.